-The overseas referral programme is overseen by NHS England, National Specialised Commissioning Team (NSCT) and a Proton Clinical Reference Panel manages the referral pathway.
+The overseas referral programme is overseen by NHS England Highly Specialised Commissioning and a Proton Clinical Reference Panel manages the referral pathway.
 This panel has the necessary knowledge to approve cases that have been referred for consideration of proton beam therapy; ensuring patients have appropriate and equitable access.

 Which patients go abroad?

 NHS England has prioritised certain types of cancer as being of the highest indication for consideration of referral for proton beam therapy.
 However, it is important to recognise that an approved diagnosis does not necessarily imply that this is the preferred option.
 A wide range of factors is taken into account when assessing whether proton beam therapy offers any significant clinical advantage over X-Ray (photon) treatment.